Summer Festival for Flute and Guitar Duos

 “I loved our concert at The Iron Works Gallery!
 Great hosts and what fun to play music underneath a huge spider!”

-“Thanks again for a fabulous week – I feel so supported, and ready to take on the world again!
-This year’s festival was very special!
-I learned so much from everyone.”
+“Thanks again for a fabulous week – I feel so supported, and ready to take on the world again!”

 “So many things gained from this experience!
 Repertoire sharing, open structure of master classes, sharing experiences and learning from Red Cedar and other participants, every guest presenter brought a new perspective and lots of helpful information.”